SquawkBus/dotnet-prototype/documents/articles/authentication.md

 and passwords will be exchange this should also be configured.

 The password file authenticator takes a single argument in the `args` property which is the path to the passwords file.
-The `MESSAGEBUS_HOME` environment variable was set up in the launch script.
+The `SQUAWKBUS_HOME` environment variable was set up in the launch script.
 The password file is created using the `MakePassword` utility and for simplicity we will keep the file in the same folder.
 Make a password in the following manner.